tonykalavanal/tonykalavanal/README.md

 ### Hi there 👋
-My name is Tony Jose and I am a DevOps Engineer.
+My name is Tony Jose and I am a Software Engineer.

 <!--